 (3) Where an offence against this section arises under subsection (1)(a) by reason of the failure of a person to do anything within a particular period, the offence shall, for the purposes of subsection (2), be deemed to continue for as long as the thing remains undone, notwithstanding that that period has elapsed.

+[Section 158 amended by No. 73 of 2006 s.
+110.]

 159. False or misleading statements and records

 (1) A person who in, or in relation to, any —